Spotting Email Phishing Scams

 Figure 7 shows us just how creative email scammers can get.
 Scam artists can get very resourceful and meticulous when they craft phishing emails.
 They will grab logos from the websites of companies they are trying to emulate and even sometimes include copyright language at the end in an attempt to further legitimize how the email appears.
 Remember, always peel back that extra layer by hovering over things like the logo image to check the where the image is linked.
 If it’s not to the company’s website to which the logo is from it could definitely be a phishing attempt.

 Whether the email looks official or not, it normally sends the alarm off when an email requests personal information.
-At Barber Financial Group, we will never ask for your password, credit information, or answer to a security question via email, and neither should any other company for that matter.
+At Modern Wealth Management, we will never ask for your password, credit information, or answer to a security question via email, and neither should any other company for that matter.
 Additionally, we won’t ask for approval for transactions or any other financial information via email, and to be as safe as possible neither should you.
 As a general rule of thumb, if you’re ever curious if the email you receive is legitimate, it’s okay to call and verify the email with that company.

 What to Do if You Catch the Phish